St John's Anglican Church Precinct: Modifications

-Elizabeth Macarthur (1840-1911), the only daughter of James and Emily Macarthur, married Commander R. N. Arthur Onslow (1833-1882) at St John's on 21 January 1867.
+Elizabeth Macarthur (1840–1911), the only daughter of James and Emily Macarthur, married Commander R. N. Arthur Onslow (1833–1882) at St John's on 21 January 1867.
 Elizabeth, and to a lesser degree her husband, were strong patrons of the church throughout her life and she donated many fixtures to improve the church facilities.
-The early 1880s witnessed the passing away of several older members of the Macarthur family.
+The early 1880s witnessed the dying of several older members of the Macarthur family.
 Emily died in 1880 and Arthur Onslow in early 1882 leaving Elizabeth to raise their six surviving children.
-William Macarthur passed away on 29 October 1882 and his funeral service was held at St John's before he was interred at the family vault on the Camden Park Estate.
+William Macarthur died on 29 October 1882 and his funeral service was held at St John's before he was interred at the family vault on the Camden Park Estate.
 As he had never married he left the estate to his niece Elizabeth Macarthur-Onslow.
 Elizabeth had been managing the estate since the late 1870s due to William's failing health.
 Throughout the remainder of the nineteenth century and into the next Elizabeth Macarthur-Onslow and her children were strong friends and patrons of the church and its parish.
 In 1897 Elizabeth Elizabeth Macarthur-Onslow donated the turret clock and peal of eight ringing bells for the church tower to commemorate Queen Victoria's diamond Jubilee.
-The majority of the bells were dedicated to different members of the Macarthur family.
+The bells were dedicated to different members of the Macarthur family.

 By the late nineteenth century the church cemetery was nearing capacity and a new general cemetery at Cawdor was dedicated in 1898 to serve the community.
 The church cemetery was soon closed except for those who had purchased the right to burial or family vaults.

 Plans to construct the first Church Hall were underway in 1905 to provide the parish with improved facilities after the deterioration of the old denominational school building.
 This hall was designed by Sulman and Power in the Federation Gothic style and the plans were approved by the Diocesan Building Surveyor, Cyril Blacket (a son of Edmund Blacket) in February 1906.
 Sir John Sulman is renown as an important late-nineteenth and early twentieth century Australian architect.
 The design consisted of a 50 by 30 ft hall with platform and two 15 by 25 ft retiring rooms at the south end and 10 by 9 ft porch at the front.
-The Bishop of Goulburn laid the foundation stone for the hall on the 29 July and construction commenced soon after.
+The Bishop of Goulburn laid the foundation stone for the hall on 29 July and construction commenced soon after.
 Funding came from three main sources: the Church Loan Fund, the Camden Park Estate, and other subscriptions and donations.
 The funds from the sale of the denomination school when it proceeded after 1906 was reportedly used to pay back the loan for the construction.